Flutterwave/PHP-v3/README.md

 //returns the result
 print_r($result);
 ```

-## Bill Sample implementation
+### Bills

 The following implementation shows how to pay for any kind of bill from Airtime to DSTv payments to Tolls.
 Please view the rave documentation section on Bill payment for different types of bill services you can pass into the ```payBill``` method as an```$array```.

 visit: https://developer.flutterwave.com/v3.0/reference#buy-airtime-bill

 ```php
 require("Flutterwave-Rave-PHP-SDK/library/Bill.php");
 use Flutterwave\Bill;